StoneStepsInc/maxminddb/README.md

 Run `make-package.bat` from the repository root directory with a package revision as the first argument.
-There is no provision to manage build numbers from the command line and other tools should be used for this (e.g. Artifactory).
+There is no provision to manage build numbers from the command line and other tools should be used for this.

 ## Sample Application